frankois944/kmp-mvvm-exploration/README.md

 - MVVM with different approach
 - and more little experiences

-The 3 first are the easiest, they are almost fully documented, the fourth is also done on Android but on iOS, it's currently still experimental.
+The 4 first are the easiest, they are almost fully documented, the 5th is also done on Android but on iOS, it's currently still experimental.

 ## MVVM concept on IOS